 All currently enrolled students and current employees are eligible to be assessed in College Health Services.
 Each student is required to have a completed Self Appraisal form on file and will be asked to present their Penn College ID card.
 Visitors are provided with basic first aid in the event of an accident on campus.

-Each student is required to have a completed Self-Appraisal form on file.
-This form is distributed at placement testing, and is also available in College Health Services.
+Each student is required to have a completed Incoming Health History on file.
+This online form is found in myHealthOnline.

 Current prescription medications – particularly those taken for a prolonged period of time, such as seizure, hypertension, or diabetic medication – should be noted on this form, in case of an emergency.
 (If you live on campus and keep this medication in your room, it must have been prescribed to you and have the original label on the bottle.)